Professional Skills (PGT) PSYCH5017

 (a) to introduce students to a range of professional skills necessary for a career in psychological research

-(b) to familiarise students with the range of opportunities for psychological research careers in universities in the UK and elsewhere, in industry and the sources of available funding for research in psychology.
+(b) to familiarise students with the range of opportunities for psychological research careers in industry, in academia, community based research and sources of potential funding for research careers.

-(c) to provide training in a number of different professional skills such as spoken presentations, written academic papers and conference presentations, CV and Web Home Page preparation, grant proposal writing, book reviews
+(c) to provide training in a number of different professional skills such as, for example, research design and management, spoken presentations, written academic papers, non-academic and academic CV writing, Web Home Page preparation, and grant proposal writing.

 Intended Learning Outcomes of Course